rakshii18/MNIST/README.md

 # MNSIT-Data
-Using the KNN algorithm for predicting the label of images of the MNSIT data set
+Using the KNN algorithm for predicting the label of images of the MNSIT data set.
+The data set has 2 csv files - one meant for training the model and one meant for testing the model.
+In this I have manually altered the values of the nearest neighbours and found the best value.
+On the other hand one can create a model, tune the hyper parameters and input the best estimator value into the model.